Charles the Bold: Military

-When Charles became the Duke of Burgundy, his army functioned under a feudalistic system, with most of its men either recruited through summons or hired under contract.
-The majority of his army consisted of French nobles, and their retainers, and English archers; this army suffered from an inefficient distribution of resources and slow movement.
-Having lived through a period of peace under Philip the Good, the army scarcely trained and was unprepared.
-Furthermore, in comparison to other armies of Europe, their structure was outdated.
-To remedy these problems, Charles issued a series of military ordinances, between 1468 and 1473, that not only would revolutionise the Burgundian army, but also would influence every European army in the 16th century.
-The first of these ordinances, addressed to the Marshal of Burgundy, contains instructions on who could be recruited to the army and describes the personnel of the artillery: namely, masons, assistants, cannoneers, and carpenters.
-The second ordinance, issued at Abbeville in 1471, proclaimed the formation of a standing army, called Compagnie d'ordonnance, made up of 1250 lances fournies, who were accompanied by 1200 crossbows, 1250 handgunners, and 1250 pikemen.
-A squad consisted of a man-at-arms, a mounted page, a mounted swordsman, three horse archers, a crossbowmen, and a pikeman.
-Charles designed a uniform for each of the companies (Cross of Burgundy inscribed on the ducal colours).
-He also designed an overlapping military hierarchy that sought to preclude the infighting between captains and their subordinates that would arise in a pyramidal hierarchy.
+When Charles became the Duke of Burgundy, his army still operated under a feudal system, with most men either summoned for service or hired under contract.
+Much of the army consisted of French nobles, their retainers, and English archers, and it suffered from inefficient distribution of resources and slow movement.
+After the long period of peace under Philip the Good, the army had trained little and was poorly prepared.
+Its structure was also outdated compared with other European armies.
+To address these problems, Charles issued a series of military ordinances between 1468 and 1473 that reorganised the Burgundian army and later influenced European military practice.

+The first of these ordinances, addressed to the Marshal of Burgundy, set out who could be recruited and described the personnel of the artillery, including masons, assistants, cannoneers, and carpenters.
+The second ordinance, issued at Abbeville in 1471, proclaimed the formation of a standing army, called Compagnie d'ordonnance, made up of 1,250 lances fournies, accompanied by 1,200 crossbows, 1,250 handgunners, and 1,250 pikemen.
+A squad consisted of a man-at-arms, a mounted page, a mounted swordsman, three horse archers, a crossbowman, and a pikeman.
+Charles designed a uniform for each company, using the Cross of Burgundy inscribed on the ducal colours.